-The Winter Solstice marks the longest night and shortest day of the year, as well as the official beginning of winter.
-The phenomenon is caused when the Earth’s axis tilts the furthest away from the sun, giving less than 12 hours of daylight to all locations north of the equator.
-Although it's the day of greatest darkness, the Solstice is a time of great hope for the sun’s rebirth, as we start to move towards the Summer Solstice once again.
+The Winter Solstice marks the shortest day of the year, as well as the official beginning of winter—a phenomenon caused by the tilt of the Earth’s axis away from the sun.
+Although it's the day of greatest darkness, the Solstice is a time of great hope, as we start to move towards the Summer Solstice once again.
 This moment has been marked with festivals and feasts by peoples around the world for centuries.

 For kids of all ages, a simple celebration is still powerful.
 Although both ancient and modern pagan Solstice rituals span several days, we suggest a celebration on Solstice Eve and or Solstice Day.
 We tend to focus on themes related to evergreens, circles, lights and hopes.
 Whatever you decide, we wish you light and a very Merry Solstice.